 - Explore the best fruit trees for San Diego County

 - Plant trees that will thrive in La Mesa's beautiful climate.
-Talk with your local nursery and review La Mesa's tree guide.
+Talk with your local nursery and review a La Mesa-specific tree guide for more info.

 - Be sure to provide proper maintenance for your trees to ensure they last a lifetime

 - Trees still need adequate water during droughts and our dry months.
 Learn about the best strategies to keep trees healthy during dry periods.

 The City of La Mesa's Give-A-Tree Program is a formal tree donation program to grow La Mesa’s tree canopy.
 Donors deposit $200 into the Give-A-Tree account through the Finance Division at City Hall.
 Then details such as the type of tree, location, time and date of planting are established in partnership with the Park Department.
 A plaque is engraved with the name of the person for whom the tree was planted and added to the Give-A-Tree Plaque which hangs at City Hall.
 Please call 619.667.1450 for more information.